retro65/sanstale/README.md

-#Sanstale
+# SansTale

-Undertale (by Toby Fox) fangame written in LÖVE2d.
+An Undertale Fangame written in Love2D.

-This is gonna be continued.
+I'm going to try my best to continue this.

-Feel free to fork this
+(Feel free to fork this)